 Why are so many Fascist monuments still standing in Italy

-By ottobre 6, 2017RASSEGNA STAMPA
+By Ottobre 6, 2017RASSEGNA STAMPA

 In the late nineteen-thirties, as Benito Mussolini was preparing to host the 1942 World’s Fair, in Rome, he oversaw the construction of a new neighborhood, Esposizione Universale Roma, in the southwest of the city, to showcase Italy’s renewed imperial grandeur.
 The centerpiece of the district was the Palazzo della Civiltà Italiana, a sleek rectangular marvel with a façade of abstract arches and rows of neoclassical statues lining its base.
 In the end, the fair was cancelled because of the war, but the palazzo, known as the Square Colosseum, still stands in Rome today, its exterior engraved with a phrase from Mussolini’s speech, in 1935, announcing the invasion of Ethiopia, in which he described Italians as “a people of poets, artists, heroes, saints, thinkers, scientists, navigators, and transmigrants.”
 The invasion, and the bloody occupation that followed, would later lead to war-crimes charges against the Italian government.
 The building is, in other words, a relic of abhorrent Fascist aggression.
 Yet, far from being shunned, it is celebrated in Italy as a modernist icon.
 In 2004, the state recognized the palazzo as a site of “cultural interest.”
 In 2010, a partial restoration was completed, and five years later the fashion house Fendi moved its global headquarters there.